Spain's top court says jailed Catalan separatist cannot be released

 Junqueras was sentenced to 13 years in prison in October over his role in Catalonia’s failed bid for secession in 2017.
-He was elected an MEP while in prison awaiting the verdict and was unable to take up his seat.
+He was elected a member of the European Parliament while in prison awaiting the verdict and was unable to take up his seat.

 His case got a boost last month after the European Union’s highest court ruled that the Catalan leader was entitled to immunity as an MEP.
 The final say on how to comply with the verdict, however, was left to Spain’s Supreme Court.